top of page

 There will be occasions that you find yourself out and about during the day, so make sure you're prepared.
 Take lots of cold water bottles and travel bowls to help your dog stay hydrated.

-Dog water bottle in white by Pawfit
+Dog water bottle by Buddy Bottle

 Try to walk near water or under a canopy of trees.
 If this isn't possible stay on the shaded side of the street.